Next Generation Sequencing and Single Cell Technology: What’s the Difference?

 In the same way that two books (one science fiction and one high fantasy) might be categorized next to each other in the fiction section of a library, NGS and single cell technology contain their own world of research and understanding.

-However, one easy distinction is that single cell genomics & technology involves the whole cell, whereas next generation sequencing only involves one piece of the cell (DNA or RNA).
+However, one easy distinction is that single cell genomics & technology involves the whole cell, whereas next generation sequencing only involves one piece of the cell (DNA or RNA sequencing analysis).
 This is, again, too simple of an analysis to be accurate, but will do as a brief introduction to the two.

 Next Generation Sequencing and Single Cell Technology